chanzuckerberg/czi-oss-training/02-participating-in-oss/03-good-corporate-oss-citizen.md

 Quansight is a consulting firm that provides OSS-based solutions for commercial clients.
 Quansight employs several contributors and maintainers of community-driven PyData projects[^3], enabling them to continue contributing to OSS while sharing their expertise for consulting projects.

-> Such a model includes benefits such as learning and upskilling opportunities for our team, bringing back concrete feedback and needs from users and ideas to open source projects.
+> Such a model includes benefits such as learning and upskilling opportunities for our team, bringing back concrete user feedback and needs and ideas to open source projects.
 It also gives us the flexibility to quickly scale up our contributions to the open source projects we support when we receive direct financial support for them.
 >
 > ~ [Quansight Labs Annual Report 2022](https://a.storyblok.com/f/152463/x/20372ca74f/quansight-labs-annual-report-2022.pdf)